Abandoned & Little-Known Airfields:

 Seguin, TX

-This former general aviation airport was evidently built at some point between 1949-59,
+This general aviation airport was evidently built at some point between 1949-58,

 as it was not depicted on the 1949 San Antonio Sectional Chart (courtesy of Chris Kennedy).

-The first depiction to the field which has been located was on the 1959 San Antonio Sectional Chart,
+The earliest aeronautical chart depiction which has been located of Guadalupe County Airport was on the 1959 San Antonio Sectional Chart.

-with a single 4,400' turf & asphalt runway, and the operator listed as Seguin Aviation.
+as having a single 4,400' turf & asphalt runway, and listed the operator as Seguin Aviation.

 According to William Suffa, Guadalupe County Airport